 What I can give you are some guidelines and reveal the thought process behind what is sometimes a judgment call.

-1) In general, I recommend telling the interviewer you want "break down a number into its component parts."
+1) In general, I recommend telling the interviewer you want to "break down a number into its component parts."

 Quite often, once you say this magic phrase, you scored points for the insight.
 In many cases, the interviewer does not expect you to know the optimal segmentation pattern.